gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 A consumer project resolves the library from the repository, and links an executable against it.
 Some libraries may be installed on the consumer machine, and the remaining libraries are available in a repository.

-Out of scope is the publishing of the resulting executable.
+Out of scope is the publishing of the resulting executable (this is a later story, below).

 ## Implementation

-This is partially implemented.
-To finish this:
+On some platforms, such as UNIX platforms, linking is done against the shared library binary.
+On Windows, linking is done against the library's export file (`.lib`), which is created when the library is linked.

+On most platforms, the name of the binary file is important, and at runtime must match the name that was used at link time.
+On UNIX platforms, the so_name (or install_path on OS X) that is built into the library binary is used.
+If not present, the absolute path of the library binary file is used.
+This means that in order to execute against a dynamic library.

+Generally, this means that the library must be installed in some form before it can be linked against.

+To implement this story:

 * Producer project publishes the dependency meta-data for the library.
 * Producer project published the library's export file (.lib) when building on Windows.
 * Consumer project uses correct names for resolved libraries.
-On linux, for example, the file name must match the so_name linked into the binary.
 * Consumer project sets the UNIX file executable permission for resolved executables on UNIX filesystems.
-* Separate out compile, link and runtime dependencies.
-On Windows, for example, the .lib file is required at link time and the .dll file is required at runtime.
+* Separate out compile, link and runtime dependencies, so that different artifacts can be used at compile, link and runtime.
-* Consumer project installs the libraries into a location where the executable can find them, with their correct names.
+* Consumer project installs the libraries into a location where the executable can find them, with their correct names, and uses these locations at link time.
 * Consumer determine which libraries are already installed on the machine, and uses these from their installed location at link time.
+* Define some standard artifact types for dynamic libraries, header archibes and export files.

 <a name="executables"></a>
 # Publishing and resolving executables